jwagner/smartcrop.js/README.md

 While _smartcrop.js_ is a small personal project it is currently being used on high traffic production sites.
 It has a basic set of automated tests and a test coverage of close to 100%.
-The tests are ran in all modern browsers thanks to [saucelabs](https://saucelabs.com/).
+The tests run in all modern browsers thanks to [saucelabs](https://saucelabs.com/).
 If in any doubt the code is short enough to perform a quick review yourself.

 ## Algorithm Overview